All Episodes

 Written with the same relentless action as Vince Flynn's greatest novels, Mitch Rapp's latest adventure is as timely and provocative as ever.

-A Mitch Rapp novel by Kyle Mills is now in paperback wherever books are sold.
+Order to Kill, a mid-trapped novel by Kyle Mills, is now in paperback wherever books are sold.

 I can't wait.

-I'm gonna play this at the bottom of the hour.
+I'm going to play this at the bottom of the hour.

 And I want to just point something out.

-What you saw yesterday with the unmasking of uh issue involving Ben Rhodes on top of Susan Rice, on top of the FBI general counsel, and him being in involved James Baker, him being involved in possible intelligence leaks, just like Comey and the Records Act and the Espionage Act, and just like we keep saying 33,000 deleted emails, acid wash, bleach bit, you know, what do you call them servers and computers?
+What you saw yesterday with the unmasking of an issue involving Ben Rhodes on top of Susan Rice, on top of the FBI general counsel, and him being involved, James Baker, him being involved in possible intelligence leaks, just like Comey and the Records Act and the Espionage Act.

-Then you've got devices, blackberries, iPhones smashed with hammers, according to all these reports.
+Then you've got devices, BlackBerry's iPhones smashed with hammers, according to all these reports.

 And then, of course, real collusion with Ukraine and the DNC operative meeting with the Ukrainian ambassador at the Ukrainian embassy and political reports.

-It goes back to the DNC in the Hillary Clinton campaign.
+It goes back to the DNC and the Hillary Clinton campaign.

 And then I think the biggest of them all is Uranium One.

-And that is the pay-to-play quid pro quo, the Kenton the Clinton Foundation kickback, and the fact that the Clintons were offering favors to some of their big donors while she was in office.
+And that is the pay-to-play, quid pro quo, the Clinton Foundation kickback, and the fact that the Clintons were offering favors to some of their big donors while she was in office.

 Everything you're hearing here, and we've been telling you, and Ben Rhodes was just a small sampling yesterday, is a preview of what I know are coming attractions.

-I will be vindicated on so many different levels.
+I will be vindicated on so many different levels, I promise you.

 Holding them accountable.